 - Lumen is being used in a prediabetes clinical trial.

 Take away: For now, the technology seems to work as intended, and it’s based on actual scientific methodologies that are used in professional environments.
-More 3rd party research is needed, but Lumen’s data seems to be accurate.
+However, more 3rd party research is needed, even if Lumen’s data seems to be accurate.

 From my experience, I mostly got the results that I would’ve expected.
 Once or twice, I had surprising measurements, e.g. burning fats after a high carb meal.
 This anecdotal experience is backed up by other expert reviews I’ve read.